tiberiuslazarus/EasyAutoSimC/README.md

 # ExtraAutoSimC
 ---

-System to generate gearing options from owned items for WoW characters and then feed them to SimulationCraft to provide optimal gear choices.
-Heavily based off of AutoSimC (https://github.com/SimCMinMax/AutoSimC)
+System to generate gearing options from owned items for WoW characters and then feed them to [SimulationCraft](http://simulationcraft.org/) to provide optimal gear choices.
+Heavily based off of [AutoSimC](https://github.com/SimCMinMax/AutoSimC).

 Created to work in Python3.
 Maybe 2?
 Idk.